Applied Part 9. Model Routing and Token Budget

 - frontier_reserved_for_p0_p1 == true

-In your own project, this check is structured as python3 tools/validation_runner.py run --spec validation.md --out .specify/artifacts/validation_health.json with subsequent jq check of anti_goodhart_budget and ecology_warn.
-A close runnable analog of the anti-Goodhart checks themselves is examples/goodhart-validator/scripts/run_validation.py (see Chapter 10).
+In your project, this check is formalized as python3 tools/validation_runner.py run --spec validation.md --out .specify/artifacts/validation_health.json followed by a jq check on anti_goodhart_budget and ecology_warn.
+A close runnable analog of the anti-Goodhart checks themselves is examples/goodhart-validator/scripts/run_validation.py (see chapter 10).

 Full Track: Threshold Calibration

-The "Low / Default / High" table for budget size, local/frontier proportions, and manual_timeout_sec, exercise with the compressed 5M variant, and signals for review — in Appendix D, Section D.3.
-On the first pass, two failure simulations and a token_health line in budget-note.md are sufficient.
+The "Low / Default / High" table for budget size, local/frontier proportions, and manual_timeout_sec, an exercise with a compressed 5M variant, and signals for revision — in Appendix D, section D.3.
+On the first pass, two failure simulations and a token_health line in budget-note.md are enough.

 Examples and Application

-Practical simulation of Scenario B verifies that local-coder failure does not turn frontier-reviewer into an emergency reserve for the entire queue.
-At 11:00 the local endpoint of the cheap model is unavailable for 45 minutes.
+A practical simulation of scenario B verifies that the fall of local-coder does not turn frontier-reviewer into an emergency reserve for the entire queue.
+At 11:00, the local endpoint of the cheap model is unavailable for 45 minutes.
 The queue contains 20 incidents.
-Manual timeout is 120 seconds.
+The manual timeout is 120 seconds.

-The policy selects three directions: 5 tasks with maximum blast radius and age go to frontier-reviewer, 15 tasks remain in the degradation queue, after two minutes the manual channel opens.
-The check is considered successful not because all tasks were processed automatically.
-Success is elsewhere: the system preserved the expensive tier, limited the queue, and did not let token_health_min drop below the safe threshold.
+The policy chooses three directions: 5 tasks with the largest blast radius and age go to frontier-reviewer, 15 tasks remain in the degradation queue, after two minutes the manual channel opens.
+The check is considered successful not because all tasks are processed automatically.
+Success is different: the system preserved the expensive tier, bounded the queue, and did not let token_health_min fall below the safe threshold.

 > [runnable] — scenario examples/budget-keeper/scenarios/fail_local_45m.json.